turintech/llm-benchmarking-cpp/src/control/double.md

 ## SumMatrix

 Returns the sum of a (n, n,) tensor.
+This implementation is already optimised serially.

 - This task would work better parallelized.